 What Other Kinds of MBA Programs Offer Completion Flexibility?

 Business schools also offer programs tailored to the needs of students with special circumstances, experiences, and aspirations.
 MBA programs adapted for these students can require more or less than the traditional two years, with many programs offering a generous limit, such as five years, to complete the degree.
 Whether offered on campus or online, these programs generally fall into three main categories: executive, part-time, and dual degree programs.
 Some business schools offer multiple fields of concentration as well.

 Executive MBA Programs

 In addition, Columbia University offers 20-month and 24-month options depending on which weekend schedule students select.
-At the University of Chicago, classes meet for the entire day every other Friday and Saturday; it takes 21 months total.
-And at the University of California at Berkeley, classes meet Thursday through Saturday every three weeks over 19 months.
+For example, at the University of Chicago, classes meet for the entire day every other Friday and Saturday; it takes 21 months total.
+At the University of California at Berkeley, classes meet Thursday through Saturday once a month over 22 months.

 Part-Time MBA Programs

 Students can also balance a job and graduate school through part-time MBA programs.
 As with executive MBA programs, students often take courses in the evenings and on weekends.
 But in contrast to the executive MBA programs, these programs can offer less stringent work experience admission requirements, more flexible class schedules, and longer completion times.